yanagriw/Spell-Check-Evaluation/README.md

 ## Fine-Tuning the T5 Language Model

-To achieve better spelling correction that accounts for context, we fine-tuned the **T5 (Text-to-Text Transfer Transformer)** language model.
+To achieve **better spelling correction** that accounts for context, we fine-tuned the **T5 (Text-to-Text Transfer Transformer)** language model.

 ### About T5

 T5 is a transformer-based language model developed by Google.
 It treats every NLP problem as a text-to-text task, enabling it to be fine-tuned for various applications like translation, summarization, and text correction.

-By framing spelling correction as a text-to-text problem, we input sentences with errors and train the model to output the corrected sentences, leveraging contextual information.
+By framing spelling correction as a text-to-text problem, we input sentences with errors and train the model to output the corrected sentences, **leveraging contextual information**.

 ### Training the Model